Interface

 1. Status bar The status bar provides access to application options and help.
 It displays current status information, including selected mode and relevant configuration parameters.
 From this area, the user can open the help documentation and adjust available settings.
 The status bar ensures that key operational information is always visible.

-3. Input panel The input panel is used to enter dice-derived data.
-Depending on the selected mode, it allows the user to provide face values, directions (N/E/S/W), and the permutation representing the order of dice.
+3. Input panel The input panel is used to enter physical-randomness data.
+Depending on the selected mode, it allows the user to provide dice face values, directions (N/E/S/W), and the permutation representing the order of dice, or the order of a shuffled active card deck.
 The panel validates the entered data and ensures that all required components are provided before password generation.

 4. Keyboard panel The keyboard panel presents a context-aware keyboard adapted to the currently active input field.
-It provides only the symbols relevant for the selected data type (faces, directions, or order), minimizing input errors and simplifying data entry.
+It provides only the symbols relevant for the selected data type (faces, directions, order, or cards), minimizing input errors and simplifying data entry.
 The keyboard layout dynamically adjusts to match the active panel.

 2. Status bar